How clinical trials are monitored

 - how many patients have agreed to take part

-- how many patients have decided to withdraw from the trial
+- how many patients have withdrawn from the trial

 - any side effects people have had